Sparky81/ZeroBot/README.md

  	- SSL:  6697

 *	ZeroBot has 1 dependency: Moose.
-The following line should install Moose:
+The following line should install Moose (you may need to su as root):
-[code] 	$ cpan -i Moose
+ 	- $ cpan -i Moose
-	- (You may need root to do this)

-*	Once installed:
+*	Once installed use this to start the bot:
-[code] 	$ ./core.pl &
+	- $ ./core.pl &
-	to start the bot.